 The RESIN project team found that "while there is no single normatively 'good' definition of cocreation or associated methods, there is evidence to suggest that research adopting a cocreative approach can benefit from a clear, common understanding of the concept and process established at the outset" [1].
 While the ARCH Grant Agreement provides a starting point for a project-specific understanding, project partners have refined that definition as follows:

-"Within the ARCH project, co-creation is the democratically governed creation and joint development of knowledge, models, methods, tools, services, policies, and strategies by the project partners and their stakeholders based on trust, transparency and effective communication.
-The co-creation process in ARCH takes an adaptive approach that responds to changing realities and endeavours to transfer results to local governments."
+"Within the ARCH project, co-creation is the democratically governed creation and joint development of knowledge and solutions by the project partners and their stakeholders based on trust, accountability, credibility, inclusiveness, transparency and flexible communication.
+The co-creation process in ARCH takes an adaptive approach that responds to changing realities and endeavours to transfer results to local governments and communities."